shomiller/academic-kickstart/content/publication/dawson-2020-oco/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Phys.Rev.D101 (2020), no. 11, 115004*"
+publication = ""
-publication_short = "PRD101, 115004 (2020)"
+publication_short = ""

 # Abstract.
-abstract = "The production of 𝑊H, ZH, WW and WZ pairs probes non-Standard-Model interactions of quarks, gauge bosons, and the Higgs boson.
-New effects can be parameterized in terms of an effective field theory (EFT) where the Lagrangian is expanded in terms of higher-dimension operators suppressed by increasing powers of a high scale Lambda.
-We examine the importance of including next-to-leading-order QCD corrections in global fits to the coefficients of the EFT.
-The numerical implications on the fits due to different approaches to enforcing the validity of the EFT are quantified.
-We pay particular attention to the dependence of the fits on the expansion in 1/Lambda^2 since the differences between results calculated at O(1/Lambda^2) and O(1/Lambda^4) may give insight into the possible significance of dimension-8 effects."
+abstract = "The Standard Model Effective Field Theory (SMEFT) provides a consistent framework for comparing precision measurements at the LHC to the Standard Model.
+The observation of statistically significant non-zero SMEFT coefficients would correspond to physics beyond the Standard Model (BSM) of some sort.
+A more difficult question to answer is what, if any, detailed information about the nature of the underlying high scale model can be obtained from these measurements.
+In this work, we consider the patterns of SMEFT operators present in five example models and discuss the assumptions inherent in using global fits to make BSM conclusions.
+We find that including renormalization group effects has a significant impact on the interpretation of the results.
+As a by-product of our study, we present an up-dated global fit to SMEFT coefficients in the Warsaw basis including some next-to-leading order QCD corrections in the SMEFT theory."

 # Summary.
 An optional shortened abstract.
-summary = "We extend our analysis of NLO corrections in the SMEFT on $WW$ and $WZ$ to include the $WH$ and $ZH$ processes."
+summary = "We examine SMEFT fits for common extensions of the SM to understand how global fits should be interpreted in the context of new physics."

 # Digital Object Identifier (DOI)
 doi = ""